Anthrax

 Other medications

-IV anthrax human immune globulin prepared from the plasma of donors who have been vaccinated against anthrax can be used in combination with antibiotics to treat inhalation anthrax.
+Intravenous anthrax human immune globulin prepared from the plasma of donors who have been vaccinated against anthrax can be used in combination with antibiotics to treat inhalation anthrax if monoclonal antibodies are not available.

 Drug resistance